Gypsy-Server/Gypsyv0/README.md

-- **The original PCB has fatal a flaw, SD card Chip detect Pin as CS PIN , so don't use this project as it is , Also the Driver chip of sd card is not necessary so for better design remove it esp8266 can drive sd card itself by 3.3v logic, for my case i have used and extra thin wire to cover up my mistake**
+- **The original PCB has fatal a flaw, SD card Chip detect Pin as CS PIN , so don't use this project as it is , Also the Driver chip of sd card is not necessary so for better design remove it esp8266 can drive sd card itself by 3.3v logic, for my case i have used and extra thin wire to cover up my mistake** so i would recommend to use this project [Hackstar-io](https://www.hackster.io/Neutrino-1/wireless-sd-card-reader-esp8266-de7f07) for the Hardware Layout

 ##  What I’m Exploring Next